Finksburg, Maryland

 Finksburg is an unincorporated community in Carroll County, Maryland, United States.
 It is the location of the National Security Agency's EKMS Central Facility.
 Finksburg is located at the intersection of Maryland Routes 91 and 140, on the border of Carroll and Baltimore counties.
-It is an unincorporated area approximately one mile northwest of the Liberty Reservoir and six miles southeast of Westminster.
-It is also mentioned in Season 3 Episode 8 of mayday.
+It is approximately one mile northwest of the Liberty Reservoir and six miles southeast of Westminster.

-Finksburg is named after Adam Fink, owner of a local tavern and toll road in the early 19th century.
+Finksburg is named after Adam Fink, who built the first house and was owner of a local tavern and toll road in the early 19th century.

 Modern day

-The Finksburg community is protected by the Reese & Community Volunteer Fire Company.
+The Finksburg community is protected by the Gamber and Reese Community Volunteer Fire Stations, as well as Sykesville-Freedom District Fire Department.